galvanizejs/prep-week6-project1/README.md

 # jQuery (Project 1)

-This project will give you an opprotunity to start practicing with jQuery.
+This project will give you an opportunity to start practicing with jQuery.

 > Reminder: Solution Guide is provided for this project.